Team-Aqua/File-Watcher/docs/design_rationale.md

   * Bound to local vars.

 Java Anon Inner Class:
+  * They have a larger overhead by passsing the whole class

+Ruby's proc is better because it operate within the class constraints without having to pass the whole class.

 #####From a cohesion viewpoint, which interface protocol is superior?
 Explain your decision!
     FileWatch( type of alteration, duration, list of filenames) {action}